 3. Hallstatt, Austria: Often ranking as one of the most beautiful villages in the world, this small village looks like a place in which I’d like to close out every chapter of my life.
 It’s impossible to not be amazing when you have a mountain, a lake, and a forest to boast about and this this place knows that.
 Hop on a heated boat with your ace boater license or simply stand at the base of the mountain and be grateful for the gorgeous view.

 Things to do: Ice diving in the lake; Thermal spas; Enjoy the markets.

 Food to eat: Käsekrainer with Pumpkin Soup

 4. Bern, Switzerland: When Tina Turner relinquished her American citizenship for Switzerland, I knew this country awesome, and after seeing it flourish in winter via social media, I don’t believe “awesome” is big enough a word.
-The world’s most Instagrammed city in winter, this Swiss town is full of eye-gasmic charm and style.
+The Boutique hotel switzerland world’s most Instagrammed hotel, this Swiss town is full of eye-gasmic charm and style.

 Things to do: Stay overnight in an igloo; Snowshoe tour.

 5. Bethel, Maine: For those artists, dreamers, magic bean buyers, intellectuals, and slope lovers.
 It’s small enough to walk the entire town, but big enough to return repeatedly to discover newness.
 Come, meet the locals and the visitors, the artists and philosophers, and discuss the meaning of life.
 Also, it’s Maine!
 Not many can say they’ve come!